ArishAmin/Sentiment-Analysis-on-movie-reviews/README.md

 - **Model Evaluation**:
   - Evaluated the models using accuracy, confusion matrix, and classification report metrics.
-  - Compared predictions with actual values through various visualizations including confusion matrix and prediction probability distributions.
+  - Compared predictions with actual values through the confusion matrix.